gpmendes7/luana-old/README.md

-# NCube
+# LuaNa (Lua API for NCL Authoring)
-API Lua destinada a facilitar a criação de ferramentas de autoria de documentos NCL.
+Lua API designed to facilitate the creation of NCL document authoring tools.